Nutty but Nice: Plot

-The Stooges are singing waiters in a restaurant where they encounter two physicians concerned about the well-being of Betty Williams, a young girl grappling with illness induced by grief.
+The Stooges are singing waiters in a restaurant where they encounter two physicians concerned about the well-being of Betty Williams, a young girl who has been made ill by grief.
 Betty's father, a bank cashier, has been abducted while transporting bonds valued at $300,000.
 Motivated by compassion, the Stooges undertake the task of locating the missing father, prompted by a description provided by the doctors: a middle-aged man with a bald spot, sporting an anchor tattoo, and standing at 5'10" in stature.
 Notably, the father and Betty share a penchant for yodeling, a skill Curly surprisingly demonstrates proficiency in.

 The trio embarks on their mission with zeal, interrogating every potential suspect encountered along their path in their signature Stooge manner.
-Amid their efforts, Curly's impromptu yodeling inadvertently leads them to the hideout of one of the kidnappers, Butch, who is monitoring the captive father.
-Mistakenly identifying a yodeling cowboy on the radio as the cashier, the Stooges confront Butch, subdue him, and liberate Betty's father from captivity.
+Amid their efforts, the sound of a yodeling cowboy on the radio fortuitously leads them to the hideout of one of the kidnappers, Butch, who is monitoring the captive father.
+The Stooges confront Butch, subdue him, and liberate Betty's father.

 Their heroic intervention is soon met with confrontation as three additional members of the gang arrive at the scene.
-Employing resourcefulness, the Stooges and the rescued father barricade themselves in a room, utilizing a dumbwaiter to descend to the basement.
-A skirmish ensues in the dimly lit basement, ultimately culminating in victory for the Stooges, albeit leaving Curly as the sole conscious individual amidst the aftermath.
+The Stooges and the rescued father barricade themselves in a room, then use a dumbwaiter to descend to the basement.
+A skirmish ensues in the dark basement—lit intermittently in a series of blackout gags—ultimately culminating in victory for the Stooges, albeit leaving Curly as the sole conscious individual amidst the aftermath.

 In the denouement, the father is joyously reunited with Betty, whose spirits are revived from their previous despondency.
-The heartwarming conclusion unfolds as the Stooges, along with the two doctors, serenade the reunited family in a triumphant display of camaraderie and compassion.
+The Stooges, along with the two doctors, serenade the reunited family.